ShackGame/prSOD/README.md

 # prSOD
-post graduate staff management project. developed in Python on Pythonanywhere
+2023 graduate staff management project. developed in Python on Pythonanywhere project should be complete by june